XUHUAKing/CDR-download-scripts/README.md

 <!-- However, you are also welcome to play with the original data.
 But please ensure that only valid region bounded by mask are valid for _T = M-R_. -->

 ## Citing
-If you find this benchmark or code useful, kindly reference:
+If you find this dataset or code useful, please kindly reference:
 ```

 ```